Beam Maps of the Canadian Hydrogen Intensity Mapping Experiment (CHIME) Measured with a Drone: INTRODUCTION

 Decades of technical innovations and cost reductions have improved the feasibility of using unmanned aerial vehicles (UAVs) as precision instruments in a research setting, particularly for calibrating microwave and radio telescopes and antennas \cite{Virone2014NF, Pupillo2015, GarciaFernandez2017, Fritzel2016, CulottaLopez2021, Zhang2021, Bolli2018}.
 An additional benefit of using drones is the capability of measuring antenna performance on site, within the configuration of the larger array and surrounding environment \cite {JacobsDroneECHO, MauermayerNFdrone}.
 With high precision positional accuracy, autopilot software, and carefully designed flightplans, UAV calibration can directly measure the far-field beam pattern of telescopes and arrays.
 Where the far-field is inaccessible the (complex) near-field electric field could be measured and algorithmically transformed into far-field beam patterns \cite{Virone2014NF, MauermayerNFdrone, CC_drone_mapping, Parini2022, GarciaFernandez2017}.

-CHIME is a radio interferometer operating between 400-800\,MHz to measure redshifted neutral hydrogen.
+CHIME is a radio interferometer operating between 400-800\,MHz to measure redshifted neutral hydrogen (see \cite{CHIMEoverview} for more detail).
 The cylindrical reflectors observe the sky by drift scanning with its large field of view.
-The resulting primary beam poses a unique challenge for drone beam mapping for several reasons: (1) the far-field is distant, at altitudes in excess of 1\,km at all frequencies, (2) it is highly elliptical (1.2-2$^{\circ}$ East-West, and $\sim 120^\circ$ North-South) with frequency- and declination-dependent variations \cite{dallassolar,CHIMEoverview}.
+The resulting primary beam poses a unique challenge for drone beam mapping for several reasons: (1) the far-field is distant, at altitudes in excess of 1\,km at all frequencies, (2) it is highly elliptical (1.2-2$^{\circ}$ East-West, and $\sim 120^\circ$ North-South) with frequency- and declination-dependent variations \cite{dallassolar,CHIMEoverview,Redaholography}.

 In this paper we present measurements of the CHIME primary beam obtained with drone-based beam mapping techniques.
-We acquire these measurements at a declination comparable to existing solar \cite{dallassolar} and holography \cite{galt_spie_proc} beam patterns.
+We acquire these measurements in a region which overlaps with existing solar \cite{dallassolar} and holography \cite{galt_spie_proc,Redaholography} beam measurements.
 To detect the pulsing drone calibration signal we utilize the pulsar gating mode of CHIME to perform in-situ background subtraction.
 The resulting comparisons we present here provide independent validation of sky-based beam models and demonstrate the synchronization of the calibrator and receiver enabling future measurements of CHIME with a drone-based platform (e.g. polarization, repeatability, near-field to far-field).

-Due to flight altitude restrictions, the flight took place squarely in the radiating near-field, hindering quantitative comparisons to the beams obtained from solar and holography datasets.
+Due to flight altitude restrictions, the flight took place squarely in the radiating near-field, hindering direct comparisons of the beam as a function of angle between drone data, solar data and holography data sets.
 Instead, we compare best-fit main beam parameters and other beam properties across frequency and declination to test the feasibility of these methods.
 These measurements will inform future near-field beam mapping efforts and near-field to far-field transformations of measured CHIME beams.

 In Section \ref{sec:methodology} we discuss the methodology used in this paper, including the CHIME telescope and drone instruments, the CHIME configuration developed for drone beam mapping, and the list of performed drone flights.
 In Section \ref{sec:DR} we describe the data sets and data processing we developed to compare drone beam measurements to solar and holography beam measurements, as well as an independent drone altitude determination.
 In Section \ref{sec:results} we present comparisons between the drone and solar data maps and fitted primary beam quantities across feed, frequency, and spatial coordinates.